krzemin/endpoints-scala-workshop/README.md

 - make sure that you write test that invokes secured endpoints without credentials and you get appropriate http status code
 - make sure the docs reflect security mechanism for secured endpoints

+### Solutions

+If you stuck at some exercise or want to see my solution, you can view it on `exercise-n` branch.